Pattern-Projects/volunteer-fsf-project/README.md

 Next run the project:
     `python3 manage.py runserver`

 Your project is now running!
 To view the project open it in a web browser.
+Djangos built in server is not meant for deployed hosting.
+Please consider another server for this.

 ### Running with Gitpod
 Open the forked volunteer-fsf-project page on github.com